 Evan Allen is an attorney in Beasley Allen’s Mobile office.
-He joined the firm full-time in 2012.
-He works in the firm’s Personal Injury Section, primarily handling on-the-job product liability cases.
+He joined the firm full-time in 2012 and works in the Personal Injury Section, primarily handling on-the-job product liability cases.

 In 2016, Evan and Beasley Allen lawyer Kendall Dunson secured a $500,000 verdict on behalf of an injured furnace operator.

 Evan has also handled negligent installation and maintenance cases involving tires and heavy trucks.

 A member of the Alabama State Bar, Evan currently serves as President for the Alabama State Bar Young Lawyers Section and as a member of the 2017-2018 Pro Bono Committee, the Digital Communications Committee, and the Workers’ Compensation Task Force.
 Evan is also an alum of the Alabama State Bar’s Leadership Forum (Class 14) and now serves on the Leadership Forum Selection Committee.
 Additionally, he serves on the Alabama Head Injury Foundation Junior Board Chapter.

 Awards and Ratings